 But C. difficile should be considered as a possibility in the situations described above.
 A stool (faeces) sample can be tested in the laboratory to confirm the diagnosis.
-The test looks for the toxin that is produced by C. difficile in the stool sample.
-Blood tests, an X-ray of your abdomen or a CT scan may be suggested if you have more severe infection.
+The test looks for the poison (toxin) that is produced by C. difficile in the stool sample.
+Blood tests, an X-ray of your tummy (abdomen) or a CT scan may be suggested if you have more severe infection.

 What is the treatment for Clostridium difficile infection?

-The decision to treat C. difficile infection, and the type of treatment, depends on the severity of the illness.
-No treatment is needed if you have no symptoms but are known to carry the bacteria in your gut.
+The decision to treat C. difficile infection and on the type of treatment depends on the severity of the illness.
+No treatment is needed if you have no symptoms but are known to carry the germs (bacteria) in your gut.
 However, if symptoms develop, some of the treatments below may be needed.
 If you are not already in hospital, people who have mild infection can often be treated at home.
 However, if the infection is more severe, you will usually be admitted to hospital so that you can be treated and closely monitored.

 Stopping any antibiotics that you are taking

 If at all possible, the antibiotic that has caused the problem should be stopped.
 This will allow the normal harmless bacteria to thrive again in the gut.
 The overgrowth of C. difficile should then reduce and symptoms often ease.
 Stopping the antibiotic may be the only treatment necessary if you just have mild or moderate diarrhoea.
 In fact, many people will have stopped the antibiotic anyway, as the course of antibiotics may have just been for a few days.